 - Use of human pluripotent stem cells

 Approval must be obtained from the University Human Pluripotent Stem Cell Research Oversight (HPSCRO) Committee for any proposed activity involving the use of human embryonic or induced pluripotent stem cells.
 Further information can be obtained by calling the Committee at 615-8936 or online at: http://research-compliance.umich.edu/human-pluripotent-stem-cells.

 - Use of vertebrate animals

-Approval must be secured from the University Committee on the Use and Care of Animals (UCUCA) for any proposed activity involving vertebrate animals during the proposed project period.
+Approval must be secured from the Institutional Animal Care and Use Committee (IACUC - formerly called UCUCA) for any proposed activity involving vertebrate animals during the proposed project period.

 - Use of recombinant DNA